African-American diaspora: 19th century

+20th century

+During the 20th century, African Americans continued to face racism and discrimination being denied work in higher-paying jobs and would be severely restricted through Jim Crow laws.
+Organized crime stopped African Americans from gaining jobs and homes and threatened the lives of those who tried to give them jobs or sell them land.
+During this time period, Canada would abolish its immigration policies that discriminated against African Americans and it would prompt more African-American communities to be introduced.

+21st century

+In the 21st century, some African Americans have chosen to emigrate from the United States, citing experiences of systemic racism, racial violence, and economic inequality as motivating factors.
+Reports note that African Americans continue to experience disproportionate rates of incarceration and police violence compared to white Americans.

+Destinations for recent emigrants have included countries in Africa, the Caribbean, Mexico, and parts of Europe.
+In interviews, some migrants describe these locations as offering a lower cost of living and a greater sense of personal security and acceptance than they experienced in the United States.

+Small businesses and informal networks have also emerged to support African Americans seeking to relocate abroad.
+These include travel services, relocation consultancies, and community organizations that provide guidance on employment opportunities and settling in new environments.
+Lower costs of living in many destination countries have allowed some African Americans to migrate either permanently or on a temporary basis.

-West Africa
+Africa

 Sierra Leone

 Many freed slaves were discontent with where they were resettled in Canada after the Revolutionary War and were eager to return to their homeland.
 Beginning in 1787, the British government made their first attempt to settle people in Sierra Leone.
 About 300 Black Britons, known as the Black Poor of London, were settled on the Sierra Leonean peninsula in West Africa.
 Within two years, most members of the settlement would die from disease or conflict with the local Temne people.
 In 1792, a second attempt at settlement was made when 1,100 freed slaves established Freetown with support from British abolitionist Thomas Clarkson.
 Their numbers were further bolstered when over 500 Jamaican Maroons were transported first to Nova Scotia, and then to Sierra Leone in 1800.
 The descendants of the freedmen in Freetown are the Sierra Leone Creole people.

 Liberia

-In the early 19th century, the American Colonization Society was established with the stated aim of sending formerly enslaved African-Americans back to Africa.
+In the early 19th century, the American Colonization Society was established with the stated aim of sending formerly enslaved African Americans back to Africa.
 There, they would establish independent colonies on the West African coast.
 Gaining support from both American slaveowners and abolitionists, in the 1840s ships containing both African Americans and Black West Indian settlers landed on the West African coast and established the nation of Liberia.
 There, they formed the Americo-Liberian ethnic group in contrast to the indigenous Africans who lived in Liberia.

+Senegal

+Inspired by Ghana's "Year of Return", Senegal hosted a 7 day event called "the Return", encouraging African-Americans to build business ties and invest in the country, in 2022.